 Why am I telling you all this, especially if it may never even have been intended by its creators at all?
 Think about it: with China's economic power growing as it has been over the past few decades, the country stands to play a far bigger part in more than just the economic sector.
 What I mean is that we may soon encounter pieces of media that are not only produced, but conceived in China.
 Like this film, having been produced by a Shanghai-based studio.
 So as potential viewers of this media, we need to brace ourselves for what sorts of ideas will be presented therein.
 If you're worried about the next generation of the Red Scare, I wouldn't.
 Ever since the end of the Cold War, and the death of Mao Zedong before that, it feels like the Chinse government has become less concerned with spreading the Communist revolution than with just the usual amassment of riches.
 So we can expect more depictions of rivalries between China and the West, if not on an ideological level, then on economical or cultural terms.

 But enough about the message that "Kung Fu Cooking Girls" may or may not be trying to promote; is it any good?
 Well, the plot is action-packed and concise, with no more main characters or minutes of running time than it needs to get its point across.
 Enough visual stylings are borrowed from Japanese anime for it to feel familiar, but are used just loosely enough to create a completely new aesthetic identity.
 The animation is a little sketchy, with roughly drawn outlines barely containing their colours, but for a short film produced by five people (not including music and voice acting), would you really expect a whole lot more?
-After all, they've got the frenetic pace of the fight scenes down pat, although considering the great Chinese tradition of martial-arts films (oh snap, I forgot they've been doing that for decades already), I can't say I'm surprised.
+After all, they've got the frenetic pace of the fight scenes down pat, although considering the great Chinese tradition of martial-arts films, I can't say I'm surprised.
 But most importantly, I had fun and it made me think a little, which I for one value above all other qualities.
 The future of Chinese media is yet to be set in stone, but for now?
 Godspeed, Wolf Smoke Studios.
 Take the time to perfect your craft, and you may one day become animation's equivalent of Girl Number One.